The EKR-module property of pseudo-Paley graphs of square order: Introduction

 \begin{itemize} \item EKR property: the clique number of $X$ equals the size of canonical cliques. \item EKR-module property: the characteristic vector of each maximum clique in $X$ is a $\mathbb{Q}$-linear combination of characteristic vectors of canonical cliques in $X$. \item strict-EKR property: each maximum clique in $X$ is a canonical clique. \end{itemize}

 Consider the Paley graph $P_{q^2}$ which is the Cayley graph defined on the additive group of $\F_{q^2}$, with the connection set being the set of squares in $\F_{q^2}^*$.
-In this case, the canonical cliques are cliques that are affine transformations of the subfield $\F_{q}$.
-The following theorem characterizes the maximum cliques in $P_{q^2}$.
+Clearly, the subfield $\F_q$ forms a clique.
+Moreover, $a\F_q+b$ also forms a clique for each $a, b \in \F_{q^2}$ where $a$ is a nonzero square.
+Such square translates of $\F_q$ are the canonical cliques \cite[Section 5.9]{GM} in this example.
+Blokhuis proved that these are precisely the maximum cliques in $P_{q^2}$.

 \begin{thm}[\cite{Blo84}] Let $q$ be an odd prime power.
 The Paley graph $P_{q^2}$ satisfies the strict-EKR property. \end{thm}